How To Make Popsicles

 This part can be tricky, and the last thing you want is a broken popsicle after you’ve waited all night for it to freeze.

-The best way to remove the popsicles is to run the bottom of the mold under warm water for about 2 minutes.
+The best way to remove the frozen treats is to run the bottom of the mold under warm water for about 2 minutes.

 When to Serve Popsicles